Security Update: April 2025 – Major PHP Supply Chain Attack

 Q: How do I know if my PHP app is affected by a supply chain attack?

 A: Audit dependencies, monitor for suspicious updates, and use security tools to scan for vulnerabilities.
+Or just wait for the angry emails.

 Q: What is the best way to secure PHP packages?

 A: Use Composer’s audit feature, enable MFA (multi-factor authentication), and subscribe to security advisories.
+If you don’t, you’re asking for trouble.

 Q: Can open source PHP packages be trusted?

 A: Most are safe, but always review maintainers, audit code, and stay updated on security advisories.
+Trust, but verify—like your nan with new technology.

 Stay vigilant and keep your dependencies up to date.
+If you don’t, expect drama.